nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 Supported cipher suites
 =======================

-See the `nRF9160 modem TLS cipher suites`_ summary page for a full list of TLS/DTLS cipher suites supported by the modem.
+See the `nRF9160 modem TLS cipher suites`_ or `nRF91x1 modem TLS cipher suites`_ summary page, depending on the SiP you are using, for a full list of TLS/DTLS cipher suites supported by the modem.

 Each cipher suite is recognized by an official identification number, which is registered at `IANA`_.
 You can narrow down the set of cipher suites that is used for a specific TLS/DTLS connection with :c:func:`nrf_setsockopt`.